Zhuoyuan1/jinstall/README.md

     hlink:<relative_local_filepath>:<absolute_link_target>

 There can be multiple `hlink` rules to the same link target.
 In this case, Jinstall will display radiobuttons for choosing which version you want to install.

+### copy

+The rule `copy` informs **jinstall** to create a copy of a specific file in the current directory and to a destination file.

+    copy:<relative_local_filepath>:<destination_file>

+There can be multiple `copy` rules to the same link target.
+In this case, Jinstall will display radiobuttons for choosing which version you want to install.